AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 darkness could not be held back forever.
 Through her scrying she saw the armies of Makoku approaching, ready to assault her home.

-Tomomi-sama found the time to hide her children, to tell them bedtime stories, to sing lullabies, and to calm their nerves — she knew the Oni hunted by sensing fear.
+Tomomi-sama found the time to hide her children, to tell them bedtime stories, to sing lullabies, and to calm their nerves—she knew the Oni hunted by sensing fear.
 After she believed they were safe and hidden she attempted to come up with some sort of plan, but her mind only came up blank.
 It was at this moment that a spirit of starlight revealed itself to her, in the form of a small fox.
 Out of desperation she followed the little herald through her home, which led her to an antique heirloom mirror.
 Curious, she lifted up the mirror and dusted it of, causing it to begin to shine with sparkling starlight.
 Inside the refection of the mirror Tomomi-sama saw something she recognised as an oracle; she saw truth, the divined understanding of her past and future revealed to her.
 What she witnessed in the mirror was a manifestation of what she had feared most, that her husband had been lost in the Oni rampage.
 However she also received a premonition of hope, that the horde would be pushed back, light would return to the sky, and that somehow she would bring about this future.
 Seeing this she set into action.

 When the Oni arrived Tomomi-sama was ready to face them head on.
 Wielding the mirror, she forced the approaching monsters to stare into its preordaining reflection.
 She anticipated that this would cause the Oni to flee in terror, but what she did not expect was a ray of radiant sunlight to emit from the mirror, burning away the army where they stood.
 She came to understand that this mirror was a blessing from Hoshikuzuten, a unique and sacred artifact, which she named Tasogare-no-Kagami (黄昏の鏡, 'Mirror of Twilight').
 With her wits and the gift of Tasogare-no-Kagami she was able to help push back the Oni from the land, end the endless night the world was under, and seal away the demons back in the pit they crawled out of.
 Thus, under the light of the Twin Suns, ends the Tale of the Blood War, and of the sagacious Tomomi-sama."